CWEzio/Notes/tools/vim.md

 # Seeking help
 - Use `:help <command>` in vim to search for help message for `<command>`.
 For example, `:help a"` tells the usage of `a"`.

+# Problems
+## When I copy something to Vim, its indentation changed
+This problem is caused by that `Vim` tries to automatically indent the copied content.
+To solve this.
+- `:set paste` to enter paste mode disable auto indentation
+- `:set nopaste` to leave the paste mode after pasting